r-eudave/cordhisk_app/ARCHITECTURE.md

 ## 4. Metadata parsing and text preservation

-`services/metadata.py` uses a regular expression-based parser to recognize the supported XML-like tags.
+`services/metadata.py` uses a regular expression-based parser to recognise the supported XML-like tags.
 It provides two related operations:

 - `extract_metadata` returns structured metadata records for analysis, navigation, reports, and RDF export.
 - `parse_text_and_spans` removes metadata markup from the visible text while recording the character spans and meaning of each annotation.